-Urban design frameworks or masterplans can be used where appropriate, particularly across authority boundaries (see the cross boundary collaboration section).
+Urban design frameworks or masterplans can be used where appropriate, particularly across authority boundaries.
+The Cross Boundary Collaboration section provides a more detailed description about the different types of design guidance mentioned above.

 4: Involvement

 As designs start to develop, interested parties and the community can all provide invaluable input into the emerging designs.
 Local knowledge can bring important issues to light that may otherwise have been overlooked.
 Developers are encouraged to undertake public consultation early on in the design process (as outlined in paragraphs 188 &189 of the NPPF).